-Login to remus or romulus, make a directory for this project and change into it, and then grab some starting source code.
+Login to vega.cs.amherst.edu, make and change into a directory for this project, and then grab some starting source code.

+'''

-\$ wget -nv -i https://goo.gl/7d8xYd
+$ wget -nv -i https://bit.ly/COSC-171-project-6-source

+'''

 Before bothering to look at the code, we should first try using it to see how FUSE file systems behave.
 The code file amhfs.c is a complete FUSE program that provides a passthrough file system.
 That is, it mirrors one part of the file system-a source directory and all its contents-at another part of the file system-at the mount point.
 Every file seen in the source directory is visible at the identical (relative) location within the mount point, and vice versa.